-Restrictions imposed in the secured credit facilities and other outstanding indebtedness, may limit our ability to operate our business and to finance our future operations or capital needs or to engage in other business activities.
+Restrictions imposed in the secured credit facilities (as defined below) and other outstanding indebtedness, may limit our ability to operate our business and to finance our future operations or capital needs or to engage in other business activities.

-The terms of the secured credit facilities impose certain limitations on Frontage Labs and its restricted subsidiaries with respect to our engagement in specific transactions.
+The terms of the secured credit facilities restrict Frontage Labs and its restricted subsidiaries from engaging in specified types of transactions.
 These covenants restrict the ability of Frontage Labs and its restricted subsidiaries, among other things, to:

 - incur liens; - make investments and loans; - incur indebtedness or guarantees; - issue preferred stock of a restricted subsidiary; - engage in mergers, acquisitions and asset sales; - declare dividends; - alter the business Frontage Labs and its restricted subsidiaries conduct; - make restricted payments; - prepay, redeem or purchase certain indebtedness; and - engage in certain transactions with affiliates.
-PRINCIPAL RISKS AND UNCERTAINTIES (Continued)